This topic describes how to use the Kafka connector.

 KafkaSource-{Name of the source table}

-If the specified group ID is used for the first time, you must set the properties.auto.offset.reset parameter to earliest or latest to specify the initial start offset.
+If the specified group ID is used for the first time, you must set the properties.auto.offset.reset parameter to earliest or latest to specify the start offset for the first consumption.

 scan.startup.mode